TresAmigosSD/SMV/docs/user/smv_input.md

 # SMV File Handling

+SMV support the following types of inputs:

+* Single Comma Separated Values (CSV) file on HDFS compatible storage
+* Multiple CSV files as a single input
+* XML file
+* Hive tables (as long as Spark can access the H-catalog)
+* JDBC tables (any DB which supports JDBC connector, many need to load specific JDBC jar for the given DB)

+## SMV CSV file handling

-SMV added support for handling Comma Separated Values (CSV) and Fixed Record Length (FRL) files with schemas.
+SMV added support for handling Comma Separated Values (CSV) files with schemas.
 Recent versions of Spark have added direct support for CSV files but they lack the support for external schema definitions.

 For each CSV file, SMV require a Schema file to explicitly define the schema of it.
 A schema file should stored along with the data.